konstantinhess/debiased_neural_operators/README.md

-# Orthogonal Neural Operator Experiments
+# Debiased Neural Operators Experiments

 This README is the practical entry point for reproducing the results of the paper "Debiased neural operators for estimating functional".